 Perquisites and Other Personal Benefits.
-Other than providing Mr. Stonestreet with a company automobile and providing Mr. Westbrook with an automobile allowance, we currently do not provide the NEOs with any perquisites or other personal benefits.
+Other than providing Mr. Westbrook with an automobile allowance, reimbursing Mr. Sprink for country club dues and providing Mr. Stonestreet with a company automobile (ownership of which was transferred to Mr. Stonestreet upon his retirement), we did not provide the NEOs with any perquisites or other personal benefits during the six-month transition period ended December 31, 2023.

 Employment and Change in Control Severance Agreements.
-The Company is a party to an amended and restated employment and transition agreement with Mr. Stonestreet, amended and restated employment agreements with Messrs.
-Westbrook and VunCannon and change in control severance agreements with Ms. Powell and Messrs.
-Sprink and Houghton.
+The Company is a party to amended and restated employment agreements with Messrs.
+Westbrook and VunCannon and change in control severance agreements with Ms. Powell, Mr. Sprink and Ms. Pelletier.
 These agreements are intended to be closely aligned with market-based terms and best practices in the executive compensation area.
+They require a "double trigger" in order for any payments or benefits to be provided to the executive in connection with or following a change in control - in other words, both a change in control and an involuntary termination of employment (which includes a voluntary termination by the executive following a material reduction in his duties, responsibilities or benefits) must occur.

-The agreements require a "double trigger" in order for any payments or benefits to be provided to the executive in connection with or following a change in control - in other words, both a change in control and an involuntary termination of employment (which includes a voluntary termination by the executive following a material reduction in his duties, responsibilities or benefits) must occur.
 The purpose of providing the change in control payments is to attract and retain top level executives of the highest caliber and mitigate the risk to these executives that their employment will be involuntarily terminated in the event we are acquired.
 At the same time, a change in control, by itself, will not automatically trigger a payout, as our intention is to induce the executive to remain employed following a change in control so long as the acquiror so desires without a material reduction in the executive's duties, responsibilities or benefits.